deltachat/deltachat-pages/en/help.md

   unreadable.

+### What are Broadcast Lists and how can I use them?

+- With a Broadcast List you can send a message to many recipents at once; when they reply to you, you get the reply in your direct 1:1 chat with them.
+The recipients can't see each other.
+- Technically, it is an E-Mail with many recipients in BCC.
+- You can turn on the feature in the advanced settings.
+Then you can create a Broadcast List from the "New Chat" dialog.
+- In case you are using more than one device, Broadcast Lists are currently not synced between them.

 ### Why can I choose not to watch the Inbox?

 This is an experimental setting for some people who are experimenting with